methodgames/methodgames.github.io/_posts/2023-07-07-july-wipe-updates.markdown

 ## **Rule Changes:**

 - **[Changed] -** ``Transportation Rules`` **- The preexisiting transportation rules now apply to all vehicles other than tugboats.**
-    - With tugboats being a vehicle that has building privilage, cannot be stored, and is subject to decay, a separate set of rules was developed specifically for this vehicle.
+    - With the tugboat being a vehicle that has building privilage, cannot be stored, and is subject to decay, a separate set of rules was developed specifically for this vehicle.
 - **[Added] -** ``Transportation Rules`` **- Tugboats.**
     - **Tugboats cannot be owned and doors should not be placed to claim them.
 If you find a locked tugboat, please reach out to an admin.**
         - With the limited number of tugboats available, this will help ensure these new vehicles are more widely available.